Custom Leaf Spring Shims, Blocks and Spacers

 let us know which way you would like them to be set up when you order.

-The shim and block(s) will be machined and then welded together (for a
+The shim and block(s) will be machined and then welded together, for an

-cost of $8.00 per welded lamination) and shipped to you ready to
+additional cost of $15.00 per welded lamination, and shipped to you ready to

 install.
 If you want the block with a locating center pin, be sure to